Alex-42-AI/Graphs-and-Trees/README.md

 8) checking whether an Euler tour, an Euler walk, a Hamilton tour and a Hamilton walk exist;
 9) actually finding an Euler tour, an Euler walk, a Hamilton tour and a Hamilton walk;
 10) checking whether the graph is isomorphic to another graph and if so, returning the bijection between the nodes of the graphs;
-11) checking whether a node or a link is present in the graph;
+11) checking whether a node is present in the graph;
 12) checking whether two graphs are the same;
 13) combining two graphs into one (addition).